accent-starlette/starlette-admin/docs/templating.md

 ```

-All templates loaded in the admin site crom from the config that by default
+All templates loaded in the admin site from the config that by default
 will load from it's own package.
 The above will include the `templates` directory
 in your own project.